-Any prohibited items (listed in section 3) found in a child's possession as a result of a search will be confiscated.
+Any prohibited items (knives, weapons, alcohol, illegal drugs, cigarettes, vapes, fireworks, pornographic images) found in a child's possession as a result of a search will be confiscated.
 These items will not be returned to the child.

 We will also confiscate any item that is harmful or detrimental to school discipline.
 These items will be returned to children after discussion with senior leaders and parents, if appropriate.